Bohemi Blog

 Modern men's Starbrite cut sapphire gold wedding band

-Quick Answer: A Starbrite™ cut is a proprietary fantasy gemstone cut featuring a complex, star-like pattern of precision concave cuts on the underside of a stone.
+Quick Answer: A Starbrite™ cut is the trademarked name (by John Dyer) of a proprietary fantasy gemstone cut featuring a complex, star-like pattern of precision concave cuts on the underside of a stone.
 Invented by lapidarist Dalan Hargrave and commercialized by John Dyer, these cuts make a gemstone appear to glow from within.
-Fewer than 10 lapidaries in the world cut true Starbrites using Dalan's original technique, making them exceptionally rare.
+Fewer than 10 lapidaries in the world cut true star fantasy cuts using Dalan's original technique, making them exceptionally rare.
+The term Starbrite™ is trademarked by John Dyer, all other cuts using Dalan's technique are considered fantasy cuts.
+We call them star fantasy cuts.

 In This Guide:

-• What gemstones can be cut in the Starbrite style?
+• What gemstones can be cut in the star fantasy cut style?

-• Are Starbrite cuts good for engagement rings?
+• Are star fantasy cuts good for engagement rings?

 • FAQ: Everything you need to know